On “Delivering the Goods…”

 The Gospel is more than happy talk about Jesus and God.
 The Gospel is preaching and teaching that actually brings forgiveness of sins, life and salvation in Jesus’ name.
 It is the death and resurrection of Jesus personally applied to dying sinners.

 Where the Law has exposed the cuts and wounds from living in a sinful world, “delivering the goods” means applying the healing medicine of forgiveness in a personal way: “Your sin is forgiven!”
-Indeed, when the Law has killed us by exposing the fact that sin is not only “out there” but also “in here” – in my heart, my life, my being – “delivering the goods” means bringing to dead ones the living Word of the God who raises the dead.
+Indeed, when the Law has killed us by exposing the fact that sin and its brokenness are not only “out there” but also “in here” – in my heart, my life, my being – “delivering the goods” means bringing to dead ones the living Word of the God who raises the dead.
 Jesus is alive!
 In water, in Word, in Body and Blood, He makes you and me alive.

-First Vice President – LCMS
+LCMS First Vice President

 Comments are closed.